Kenivia/pysync/README.md

 # pysync

-pysync uploads & download files to and from Google drive.
-Only Linux is supported, there is an app by Google for Windows and macOS
+pysync is a Linux script that uploads & download files to and from Google drive.

 This is not a background sync script - it is currently intended for use with user confirmation

-pysync is similar to [drive](https://github.com/odeke-em/drive), but is much faster (~150s -> 30s for ~5400 files)
+pysync is similar to [drive](https://github.com/odeke-em/drive), but is much faster (150s -> <30s for comparing ~5400 files), thanks mostly to parallelism and(probably) the more recent API used

 ## Google Credentials

 - First and foremost, this app is not yet verified by Google.
 Therefore, you can't easily give the code permission to access and modify your drive.
 - For the code to access your drive you'll have to create your own credentials.
 - The idea is that you make your own personal project and make yourself a test user.
-- The alternative is that I put your email down as a tester in my project, but that is slow and has a limit of 100 testers
 - Unfortunately, tutorials on this are rather hideous so please follow this step by step guide.
 This is up to date as of April 2022
   - go to <https://console.cloud.google.com/>
   - click on "Select a project" towards the top left